Directional testing for high-dimensional multivariate normal distributions: Introduction

 \section{Introduction}

 Hypothesis testing on the multivariate normal distribution is a subject of great interest in multivariate statistical analysis \citep[see, e.g.,][]{anderson1958,muirhead1982}.
 It is widely applied in various fields, such as social sciences, biomedical sciences and finance.
 Under fixed dimension $p$ of the observation vector and large sample size $n$, standard asymptotic results are available for testing hypotheses on the mean vector and/or the covariance matrix.
-For instance, for sufficiently large $n$, the classical log-likelihood ratio test (LRT), its Bartlett correction \citep{bartlett:1937}, and the large-deviation modification to LRT proposed by \cite{skovgaard:2001} have an approximate $\chi^2_d$ null distribution, with $d$ equal to the number of constraints on the parameters imposed under the null hypothesis.
-However, in many modern applications the dimension $p$ is large, often comparable with the sample size $n$.
-In such high-dimensional regimes, the classical likelihood-based testing procedures may be invalid for the multivariate normal distribution \citep{jiang:2013,He2020B}.
-Similar problems arise in regression settings with number of covariates increasing with the sample size; see, for instance, \citet{fan2019nonuniformity}, \cite{ sur:2019} and \cite{sur2019likelihood} for results on logistic regression, and \cite{tang2020modified} for results on exponential family models.
+For instance, for sufficiently large $n$, the classical log-likelihood ratio statistic, its Bartlett correction \citep{bartlett:1937}, and the large-deviation modification to the log-likelihood ratio statistic proposed by Skovgaard \cite{skovgaard:2001} have an approximate $\chi^2_d$ null distribution, with $d$ equal to the number of constraints on the parameters imposed under the null hypothesis.
+Yet in many modern applications the dimension $p$, while being lower than the sample size, is large and often comparable with $n$.

+Taking inspiration from a classification recently proposed by Battey and Cox \citep{battey2022some}, we distinguish between three asymptotic regimes where $p$ and $n$ diverge, namely low dimensional, high dimensional and ultra-high dimensional.
+In the first case $p/n$ goes to zero, in the second case $p/n \to \kappa \in (0,1]$, while in the third case $p/n$ tends to infinity or to a limit greater than one.
+It is well known that inferential problems arise in regression settings where the number of covariates increases with the sample size, both in low and high dimensional regimes; see, for instance, \cite{fan2019nonuniformity}, \cite{sur:2019} and \cite{sur2019likelihood} for results on logistic regression, and \cite{tang2020modified} for results on exponential family models.